butcherg/stonewall/README.md

 ```
 Where param can be any of the following, in any order to the right of the input image file:

-- testimage: if defined, outputs a copy of the original image wtih the contours drawn in red and the contour numbers in the center.
-Does not generate stones.
-- openscadarrays: spits out to a file named imagefilebasename.scad OpenSCAD arrays for contour width/heights, centers, translation, and a set of [0,0,0] arrays for user-specified translation (usually different height to make individual stones 'stand proud'.
-Does not generate stones.
-- verbose: if present, stonewall prints progress messages during processing.
-Default: false
-- threshold: rubicon between black and white for the gray->binary translation, betwee 0 and 255.
-Default: 128
 - resize: if defined, resizes the input image using WxH, e.g., 'resize:640x480'.
 If either width or height is not specified, the resize of that dimension is calculated with the proportion of the defined dimension to the original image dimension, e.g., 'resize:640', or 'resize:x480'
 - epsilon: The value used to specify the degree of simplification of contours, larger is simpler.
 Set to 0.0 to disable.
 Default: 0.0
 - border: if defined, draws a white border around the image, useful for isolating contours that butt up against the image edge.
 Default width: 1